Lay & Professional Leadership

 Jody Harburger

-Jordan (Jody) Harburger Chairs the Na’aleh Communications and Outreach Committee and is the immediate past co-Chair of the Marketing Committee.
+Jordan (Jody) Harburger is the immediate past co-Chair of the Marketing Committee.
 He is retired after 47 years as a Jewish Community professional executive in Jewish Federations, Israel Bonds, American Jewish Committee, JCC, and Jewish Foundation for Group Homes.
 He also had an early career as Jewish Camp Director and Regional Youth Director.
 He was awarded an Honorary Doctorate in Jewish Communal Service by Hebrew Union College after 25 years in the profession.

 As a lay/volunteer leader, Jody is currently active in several committees at Chizuk Amuno Congregation, including Chair of the Stuhlman Center for Adult Education, and member of the Social Justice Advocacy Committee and the Afghan Refugee Welcome Circle.
 He also currently serves Jews United for Justice as a Leadership Council member, Good People Fund as a Board member, JPride Baltimore as a member of the Grants Committee, and The Associated as a Legacy Committee member.
 Jody is an immediate past member of the DFI Advisory Council.